-Cioppino, Bouillabaisse and seafood chowders are three “seafood stews” that are often confused, as they are quite similar in ingredients and cooking methods.
-There are some nuanced differences however, mostly around type of fish used and several regionally-based distinctions.
-If you don’t have access to fresh seafood, flash frozen seafood can stand in without a loss of flavor or texture.
-The Cioppino recipe is in the recipe card below.
-A low carb Bouillabaisse recipe or a Seafood Corn Chowder recipe are included on this website also.
+Cioppino, Bouillabaisse, and seafood chowders are three “seafood stews” that are often confused, as they are quite similar in ingredients and cooking methods.
+There are some nuanced differences, however, mostly around the type of fish used and several regionally-based distinctions.
+If you don’t have access to fresh seafood, flash-frozen seafood can stand in without a loss of flavor or texture.

 This post may contain affiliate links (at no cost to you).
 Here’s our disclosure information